Aditya-A-Gupta/PMAccelerator_Tech_Assignment/README.md

 - **Moon Illumination:** Nearly uniform, as expected from cyclic moon phases.

 2. ### <a name="_ttno7ckyxtz8"></a>Correlation Matrix:
+A correlation heatmap was plotted to observe the dependency of one feature on another.
 - **Highly Correlated:**
   - **Wind Speed & Gusts** (~0.95) → Strong winds lead to strong gusts.
   - **Humidity & Cloud Cover** (~0.56) → High humidity generally leads to cloud formation.